Bart Schenkeveld

-Bartholomew Schenkeveld (/nl/; born 28 August 1991) is a Dutch professional footballer who plays as a centre-back for Saudi Pro League club Al-Khaleej.
+Bartholomew Schenkeveld (/nl/; born 28 August 1991) is a Dutch professional footballer who plays as a centre-back.
 Besides the Netherlands, he has played in Australia and Greece.

 Early life

 Schenkeveld was born and raised in Den Hoorn, South Holland, a village between the cities The Hague and Rotterdam in the Netherlands.

 Club career

 Youth career

 At the age of five, Schenkeveld started his youth career at the local amateur club SV Den Hoorn.
 After one season, Schenkeveld joined the Feyenoord youth academy as right winger, but got quickly turned into a defender.
 Schenkeveld successfully went through the complete academy, but had a major injury setback at the age of 15.
 The youngster partially tore his cruciate ligament, which caused him to be out for five months.
 When he was about to make his comeback, he tore his cruciate ligament completely.
 In total, Schenkeveld had to recover for almost two years.

 On 29 November 2008, Schenkeveld was able to make his comeback for Feyenoord U19 in the youth match against Sparta Rotterdam U19 (2–1).
 Feyenoord youth coach Jean-Paul van Gastel was impressed by Schenkeveld's comeback: "If you work this hard for one-and-a-half years and you come back like this, it's unbelievable.
 I was standing at the sideline with goosebumps."